anchalwalia/BookStore/AnchalsBookStore/README.txt

 3:55am : Build the project but get three errors in Statup.cs file and trying to solve it in next step.
 3:58am : Moved Models into AnchalsBooks.Models and deleted the original one.
 4:04am : Added the project reference, renamed the models folder and done the Change the ErrorViewModels.cs namespace to .Models.ViewModels.
+4:09am : Again getting the errors in startup.cs file after building the project.
+4:17am:  After changing the refernce of Data field to DataAccess,it finally works and showing 0 errors.